yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 ## The Texture Cache Rewrite

-We’ve already spoken in detail about [this feature](https://github.com/yuzu-emu/yuzu/pull/4967) in its [dedicated article](https://yuzu-emu.org/entry/yuzu-tcr/), so in short, the `Texture Cache Rewrite` (which is not a shader cache change) is a work done by [Rodrigo](https://github.com/ReinUsesLisp) to reimplement the old texture cache yuzu used, which was forked from [Citra.]() This work took over 10000 lines of code, fixing graphical bugs on uncountable games and improving performance along the way.
+We’ve already spoken in detail about [the Texture Cache Rewrite](https://github.com/yuzu-emu/yuzu/pull/4967) in its [dedicated article](https://yuzu-emu.org/entry/yuzu-tcr/), so in short, the `Texture Cache Rewrite` (which is not a shader cache change) is work done by [Rodrigo](https://github.com/ReinUsesLisp) to reimplement the old texture cache yuzu used, which was forked from [Citra.](https://github.com/citra-emu/citra) This effort took over 10000 lines of code, fixing graphical bugs in numerous games and improving performance along the way.

-This paves the way for future important changes that will come later, like the `Buffer Cache Rewrite`, which is expected to not only continue to improve render accuracy, but to raise performance by optimizing the “hottest” code in the GPU section of our source, according to profiling.
-After this, `Project Hades` is planned, as a rewrite of the `Shader Cache`, with its main focus being improved precision and stability, and increased performance in Intel GPUs that are bottlenecked by the current implementation.
+This paves the way for future important changes, like the `Buffer Cache Rewrite`, which is expected to not only continue to improve render accuracy, but to raise performance by optimizing the “hottest” code in the GPU section of our source, according to profiling.
+Afterwards, development of `Project Hades` is planned.
+This is a rewrite of the `Shader Cache`, with its main focus being improved precision and stability, and increased performance in Intel GPUs that are bottlenecked by the current implementation.

-Expected soon-ish is the `Compute Texture Decoders`, leveraging the compute shader capabilities of GPUs to decode the texture formats handled by the Nintendo Switch games.
+Expected soon-ish are the `Compute Texture Decoders` which will leverage the compute shader capabilities of GPUs to decode the texture formats handled by the Nintendo Switch games.
 This includes even elusive formats like `ASTC`, the main cause of non-shader related stuttering on non-Intel GPUs.

 {{< imgs
 	"./botw.mp4| Prettiest fast-traveling (The Legend of Zelda: Breath of the Wild)"